-The School System selected as the provider of this plan.
-For each employee covered under PSERS, the Board began contributing to the plan an amount equal to of the employee's base pay.
+The School System selected Variable Annuity Life Insurance Company (VALIC) as the provider of this plan.
+For each employee covered under PSERS, the Board began contributing to the plan an amount equal up to 3% of the employee's base pay.

-The employee becomes vested in the plan with years of experience.
-Employees who had already achieved years of experience at the time the plan was implemented were vested upon enrollment.
+The employee becomes vested in the plan with five years of experience.
+Employees who had already achieved five years of experience at the time the plan was implemented were vested upon enrollment.

-Funds accumulated in the employer paid accounts are only available to the employee upon termination of employment and years of service to.
-If an employee terminates employment prior to achieving years of service, funds paid on behalf of the non-vested employee are credited back to the School System.
+Funds accumulated in the employer paid accounts are only available to the employee upon termination of employment and five years of service to the Richmond County School System.
+If an employee terminates employment prior to achieving five years of service, funds paid on behalf of the non-vested employee are credited back to the School System.

-The vendor for the plan changed to in.
+The vendor for the plan changed to Corebridge Financial in October 2022.